theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube/edit-runtime-parameters.md

 ### Define Runtime Parameters

-Assign the runtime parameters to variables or dimension filters.
+Assign the runtime parameters to BEx variables or dimension filters.

 1. To use the runtime parameters as variables, click **[Edit Variables]** in the main window of the component.
 The window "Edit variables..." opens, see [Variables](./bw-cube-variables).<br>
 To use the runtime parameters as dimension filters, right-click a dimension in the main window of the component, then click **Edit Filters**.
 The window "Member Filter" opens, see [Setting a Dimension Filter](./using-bw-cube-component#setting-a-dimension-filter).<br>